Flexible work statistics: uncovering the myths and benefits of remote work

 Many organizations may be hesitant to give you the green light for remote work.
-After all, “working from home” has an inevitable “lounging on the couch in your pajamas with the TV on in the background” ring to it.
-However, statistics conducted by many companies have found encouraging trends concerning work productivity and satisfaction.
+After all, “working from home” can sound a lot like not doing work.
+However, flexible work statistics conducted by many companies have found encouraging trends concerning work productivity and satisfaction.
 Additionally, attitudes towards flexible work are increasingly positive, especially among younger generations.
 Here are some promising numbers that are sure to win your boss over.

 Who wants remote work?

 Let’s start off by observing the existing demand for remote work.
-Several studies and reports have arrived at the following conclusions:
+Several studies and reports have arrived at the following flexible work statistics:

 - In a survey by WeWerk involving 1,583 white-collar professionals, they found that 96% of employees needed flexibility but that only 46% reported having access to the types of flexibility they needed.